lm3nitro/Projects/New/DNS tunneling.md

+# DNS Tunneling

+DNS tunneling is a difficult-to-detect attack that routes DNS requests to the attacker's server, providing attackers a covert command and control channel, and data exfiltration path.
+DNS tunneling is a technique that encapsulates data within DNS queries and responses, allowing data to be sent and received through DNS traffic.
+This method can be used for both legitimate purposes, such as bypassing network restrictions, and malicious activities, such as exfiltrating data or establishing command-and-control channels for malware.

+### Scope:

+While monitoring network traffic in Kibana, I noticed an unusual spike in DNS queries from a single internal IP address, which significantly exceeded the normal baseline.
+This anomaly raised concerns about potential DNS tunneling or unauthorized data exfiltration.
+To investigate further, I drilled down into the logs and network traffic, examining the specific DNS queries being made, the domains being accessed, and the timestamps of the requests.
+I also cross-referenced this data with user activity logs to identify any recent changes or suspicious behavior associated with that IP address, aiming to determine whether this spike was a benign issue, such as a misconfigured application, or a sign of a more serious security threat.

+Topology:
 ![Pasted image 20241008094034](https://github.com/user-attachments/assets/66dbf3d6-4dad-4bb3-9a34-5987dc8d3b12)

-DNS tunneling is a difficult-to-detect attack that routes DNS requests to the attacker's server, providing attackers a covert command and control channel, and data exfiltration path.
+### Tools and Technology:

 ### Dashboard in Kibana shows DNS spikes: